nickyout/fast-stable-stringify/README.md

 *   not check for .toJSON() methods on objects

 ## Test results
 Tested validity (answer equal to substack's) and benchmark (faster than substack's).
-A test passes only if it has the same output as substack's but is faster (as concluded by [benchmark.js][1]).
+A test passes only if it has the same output as substack's but is faster (as concluded by [benchmark.js][ben]).

+To (hopefully) prevent [certain smart browsers][cat] from concluding the stringification is not necessary because it is never used anywhere, I summed up all the lengths of the resulting strings of each benchmark contestant and printed it along with the result data.

 Benchmark commit 8fdab80    |substack/json-stable-stringify |nickyout/fast-stable-stringify |faster*
 ----------------------------|-------------------------------|-------------------------------|------